 - who will receive it (e.g. staff/students or the public etc.), with numbers indicated as precisely as possible; and

 - how you propose to attribute the material and any copyright message to students that might accompany it (e.g. "This material has been copied with permission from the rights holder.
 You may use it for your own study in this paper but must not copy it further or share with anyone outside the paper, except where your use would fall within fair dealing allowed under NZ law.").

 Students seeking permission

-The above generally applies for students too, though your use is likely to be for your own thesis or research work rather than for a class.
+The above generally applies for students too, though your use is likely to be for your own thesis or research work.
 Make it clear what your intended use is.
-For example, if you intend to make your thesis available electronically through the OUR Archive or to use material in an article based on one of your chapters this is quite different from use for the hard copy that is only available to walk-in library users or via inter-loan.
+For example, if you intend to make your thesis available electronically through the OUR Archive or to use material in an article based on one of your chapters this is different from use for the hard copy that is only available to walk-in library users or via inter-loan.

-Most publishers will charge for use of material, with the amount depending on what you intend to do with it.
-Even students should expect to pay, for example, a flat fee of $100 for using a graph in a thesis.
-For use in a class, the cost may well be based on the number of copies you need.
+Some publishers will charge for use of material, with the amount depending on what you intend to do with it.
+Even students sometimes have to pay but you may find -- e.g. through a service many large publishers offer, via the the Copyright Clearance Centre -- that use in a student thesis is free.
+For teaching staff wanting to use something in a class, the cost may well be based on the number of copies you need.
 If your use is commercial, such as publishing your own book, then often the agreement will be offered based on the number of copies to be printed or even as a share of royalties.